Virginia Admiral: Life and work

 For a time, Admiral worked as a typist for Anaïs Nin.
 Both she and husband Robert wrote erotica briefly for Nin.
 She and Robert De Niro divorced in 1945, but remained close throughout their lives.
 When Robert Sr. was stricken with cancer, she took him in during his last years.
 Later, in New York, she wrote for True Crimes magazine.

 In 1942, Admiral exhibited her art in the Springs Salon for Young Artists at Peggy Guggenheim's "Art of This Century Gallery" in Manhattan.
 The same year, she sold a painting to the Museum of Modern Art for $100.
 She was the first of her artist cohort to sell a painting to the Modern; Jackson Pollock had his first sale to the museum two years later.
 She had a solo show at the same gallery in 1946 and her work was included in the Peggy Guggenheim Collection at the Venice Biennale in 1947.
 In later years, from 1973 to 1980, her art showed at Buecker & Harpsichords gallery.

 Admiral was active in political movements against American involvement in the Vietnam War and for the rights of artists and the poor.
 In the 1960s, she was instrumental in obtaining low-cost housing for artists working in the SoHo area of New York.
 Her work is in the permanent collections of the Metropolitan Museum of Art and the Museum of Modern Art in New York and the Peggy Guggenheim Collection in Venice.
-Additionally, her papers are held in the Archives of American Art at the Smithsonian.
+Additionally, her papers are held in the Archives of American Art at the Smithsonian Institution.